SoPR/sopr-platform/README.md

 `brew install postgresql`

-Download [Postgres.app](http://postgresapp.com/), open it and run `psql -h localhost` in the terminal.
+Download [Postgres.app](http://postgresapp.com/), open it and run `psql -h localhost` in the terminal to open PostgreSQL interactive mode.
+We will run the next few commands in this console.

 Run `CREATE DATABASE sopr_platform;` to create the development database.

 Run `CREATE USER postgres WITH PASSWORD 'postgres';` to create the PostgreSQL "super user".

-Run `GRANT ALL PRIVILEGES ON DATABASE 'sopr_platform' to postgres;` to really become super user.
+Run `ALTER USER postgres WITH SUPERUSER;` to really become super user.

 Note that this will run PostgreSQL 9.2.4 with a 9.3.0 server so make sure you stick to 9.2.4 features to ensure your code will work on production.